horw/open-telemetry-slides/open-telemetry-slides.md

 OpenTelemetry<span v-mark.circle.red="2"> is not an observability backend</span> like Jaeger, Prometheus, or other commercial vendors.
 OpenTelemetry is focused on the generation, collection, management, and export of telemetry.
 A major goal of OpenTelemetry is that you can easily instrument your applications or systems, no matter their language, infrastructure, or runtime environment.
 Crucially, the<span v-mark.circle.red="2"> storage and visualization </span>of telemetry is intentionally left to other tools.

 <!--
-It's a framework that helps us create and manage telemetry data.
+It's a framework that helps us \*create\* and \*manage\* telemetry data.
+That is what it has been designed for.

+What it is not designed for storing and visualisation.

-It's not an observability backend like Jaeger or Prometheus; it doesn't store or visualize telemetry.
+It's not an observability backend like Jaeger or Prometheus.

 How it works?
 -->